dcm4che/dcm4chee-arc-cs/docs/networking/config/exporter.rst

     (dicomAETitle)"
     "
+    .. _dcmDeleteStudyFromStorageID:

+    :ref:`Delete Study From Storage ID <dcmDeleteStudyFromStorageID>`",string,"ID of Storage System from which the objects of the exported Study shall be deleted.
+Only effective for Export Tasks on Study level.

+    (dcmDeleteStudyFromStorageID)"
+    "
     .. _dcmStgCmtSCP:

     :ref:`Storage Commitment SCP AE Title <dcmStgCmtSCP>`",string,"AE Title of external Storage Commitment SCP used to verify export to another archive.